-At each of December 31, 2010 and 2009, the Plan's interest in the net assets of the HBI Investment Trust was approximately 0.59%.
+At December 31, 2010 and 2009, the Plan's interest in the net assets of the HBI Investment Trust was approximately 0.24% and 0.30%, respectively.
 Investment income relating to the HBI Investment Trust is allocated to the Savings Plans based on the balances invested by each Savings Plan.